 This foreclosure alternative will not be ideal for every borrower.
 For instance, if the homeowner would prefer to stay in the home, a loan modification may be a better fit.
 If this is not the case, but the home’s value is enough to satisfy the mortgage, a short sale could be a more favorable option for both the borrower and the lender.
 Lastly, if the home has other liens placed on it or a second mortgage has been taken out, seeking a deed in lieu of foreclosure is unlikely to be successful.
-A Miami foreclosure defense attorney can advise the borrower of which options are most likely to be effective in avoiding a foreclosure action.
+A Miami foreclosure defense attorney can advise the borrower of which options are most likely to be effective in avoiding the Florida foreclosure process.

-Step 2: Submitting the application
+Step 2: Submitting The Application

-If it has been decided that obtaining a deed in lieu of foreclosure is the right move, the borrower will need to request an application from the lender.
-An experienced lawyer can help the homeowner fill out the application out to ensure there are no errors which could lead to the request being denied or prolonged.
+If it has been decided that obtaining a deed in lieu of foreclosure is the right move, the borrower will need to request an application from their lender.
+An experienced Miami foreclosure defense attorney can help the homeowner fill out the application to ensure there are no errors which could lead to the request being denied or prolonged.
 The borrower will also need to supply documentation that supports the need for a deed in lieu of foreclosure, which may include an overview of monthly income versus expenses, proof of said income, recent tax returns, and two recent bank statements for all open accounts.
 The homeowner will also want to provide a hardship affidavit, which details a major life event that brought on the need for a foreclosure alternative, such as the loss of a job or a divorce.